St. Cloud Times: Decline and Downsizing

-In January 2023, the last remaining news reporter at the paper resigned, to join a new daily free online publication produced by The Forum Communications Company, headquartered in Fargo North Dakota, 155 miles northwest of St. Cloud by Interstate 94.
+The last remaining news reporter at the paper resigned in January 2023 to join St. Cloud Live, a new, free online publication produced by The Forum Communications Company, headquartered in Fargo North Dakota, 155 miles northwest of St. Cloud by Interstate 94.
+(A sports reporter was hired later in 2023 as the Times' next sole news staffer.)

 Forum Chief Content Office Mary Jo Hotzler said: "St. Cloud, from a geographical standpoint, makes sense.
 But more than that, we are deeply committed to local journalism and see a need in St. Cloud."

 In 2022, Gannett ended newspaper delivery of the Times, distributing the paper through the U.S. Mail instead, eliminating a separate Saturday edition and delivering the Sunday paper on Saturday instead.

 Online Digital

 The newspaper's website, sctimes.com, was established in 1998., and refers to the publication as the "SC Times".
 The publication offers readers a 'digital only' option.